prismskylabs/expiring-backends/README.md

 * it didn't need to be merged into django-storages, potentially breaking other parts
 * it wouldn't be stuck on an ancient fork of django-storages

+## Configuration

+In your Django settings module, set:

+        DEFAULT_FILE_STORAGE = 'expiring_backends.s3botoexpiring.S3BotoExpiringStorage'``

+Old versions that were patched into django-storages modified their behavior based on ``AWS_QUERYSTRING_ABSOLUTE_EXPIRE_MODE`` set to ``True`` in the Django settings module, but now it is assumed if you use this Storages backend then it is assumed you want absolute expiration.